Laptop Theft Awareness

 Even bandits get hungry:

-Laptops and other portable devices (such as smart phones, PDAs, USB drives, CDs, and floppy disks) are frequently stolen or lost.
+Laptops and other portable devices (such as smart phones, USB drives, CDs, floppy disks, etc.) are frequently stolen or lost.
 Remember that you should eliminate any unauthorized sensitive information from portable devices and encrypt all authorized sensitive information.

 Did You Know?